 1. Where do I start?

 Looking for a gestational surrogate is a daunting task.
 An agency like 3 Sisters Surrogacy is the perfect place to get started on this adventure!
 3 Sisters Surrogacy works to match just the right gestational surrogate with a family by thoroughly screening each candidate, performing background, child abuse, and home checks, review medical records, in-depth interviews with candidates, arrange travel and appointments,establish escrow in an independent escrow firm, provide referrals for doctors and attorneys, serve as an intermediary during interviews between both parties, as well as throughout the pregnancy, if needed.
-Call us at 877-976-9483, email email@example.com or visit our website at www.3sisterssurrogacy.com to get more information.
+Call us at 877-976-9483 or email email@example.com to get more information.

 2. Do you work with families outside of Texas?